Secure Random Sampling in Differential Privacy: Background

 \subsection{Mironov attack}

-Noting that there are only $2^{53}$ possible uniform variates to be generated and $2^{64}$ floating point numbers, immediately there is a difficulty in covering the output space with the image of a transformation.
+Noting that there are only $2^{53}$ possible uniform variates to be generated and $2^{64}$ floating point numbers, there is an immediate difficulty in covering the output space with the image of a transformation.
 Without additional randomness, it is impossible for the inverse transform sampling method to fully cover the real line.
-This was demonstrated in~\cite{Mir12}, where the author confirmed that gaps appear in the output space between the sampled outputs of consecutive uniform variates.
-Mironov formulated an attack that could successfully reconstruct an entire database, with certainty, under specific conditions.\todo{Need to add extended comment on why this violates DP, per reviewer \#3}
+This was demonstrated in~\cite{Mir12}, where the author confirmed that gaps appear in the output space between the outputs of consecutive uniform variates.
+Mironov formulated an attack that could successfully reconstruct an entire database, with certainty, under specific conditions.

 The \ac{CDF} of the standard Laplace distribution is given by

 with which we can calculate its inverse: